WenSimEHRP/JGRPP-wiki/Features/Network-server-administration.md

 The `network.settings_password` setting needs to be set to a secure password (in the same way as the rcon password is set).

-Run `setting network.settings_password PASSWORD` on the server,
+Run `setting network.settings_password PASSWORD` or just `settings_password PASSWORD` on the server,
 or set the `settings_password` field in the `[network]` section of secrets.cfg before starting the server.

 On the network client run `settings_access PASSWORD` in the console.